DemisD/online-ticket-reservation-system/README.md

 #### These are the functionality performed by the admin users.

+- Login for Admin
+- Create new admin user.
 - Forgot password for Admin.
-- Configurable syntax!
-You can add new rules and even replace existing ones.
+- Edit Profile For Admin.
+- Change Password For Admin.
-- High speed.
+- Logout Functionality
-•	Login for Admin

-•	Forgot password for Admin

 •	Edit Profile For Admin